NklsCh/phpProjektTomNiklas/README.md

 Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.

+### Database

+Run `php spark migrate` to generate the database tables And run `php spark db:seed userSeeder` to seed the database with a user data e.g. temporary admin user

 ### On Nix systems

 Run `devenv up` to start the server and services